 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ball has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ball a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call Ball home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ball residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ball include French , German, English, and Dutch.
+The greatest number of Ball residents report their race to be White, followed by Asian.
+Important ancestries of people in Ball include French , English, German, and Italian.

 The most common language spoken in Ball is English.
 Other important languages spoken here include Chinese and Arabic.